WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

     auto newImage = image.clone();    // the newImage has the same contents as image but it is not shared, it is owned by LLU

-More examples can be found in unit tests.
+More examples can be found in the unit tests.

 Raw Containers
 ============================